HOA Demand Letters: What They Mean and How to Handle Them

 A typical HOA demand letter includes:

 - •The total amount owed.
-This includes past-due assessments, late fees, interest, and any attorney fees already incurred.
-The total is often significantly higher than the missed assessments alone because fees and interest compound quickly.
+Past-due assessments, late fees, interest, and any attorney fees already incurred.
+The total is often way higher than the missed assessments alone because fees and interest compound fast.

 - •A deadline for payment.
 Usually 15-30 days from the date of the letter.